Your AdThrive dashboard is the central hub for all things pertaining to your AdThrive service. It's where you can:

 The left-hand sidebar provides navigation to the various pages and reports you'll find in your dashboard.
 Below you'll find a description of each section and the information and tools you'll find within.

-Earnings - gives a more detailed ad earnings breakdown.
+- Earnings Overview gives a more detailed ad earnings breakdown

 Note: You'll only see the Video tab in your dashboard if you are currently running an AdThrive video player.
 If you'd like to get started monetizing your videos, let us know.
 We'd love to help!

-Resources - gets you easy access to FAQs, the AdThrive Help Center, and some general resources.
+Resources gives you easy access to FAQs, the AdThrive Help Center, and some general resources.

 Think of this tab as an at-a-glance overview of your account, including: